CAPIO – Feature Film

 An artist Joseph Cornell immerses himself in the music of Debussy as he makes his art, watching his creation slowly come alive.
 At the same time, a dream is visiting Cornell, influencing his thoughts and decisions, and guiding him on how to complete his artwork.
-The experience leaves the viewer uncertain and unnerved regarding where the real world begins and ends.
-It’s almost as if there is a parallel universe mirroring our life on Earth or perhaps it is the other way around and it is the dream that expands like a bridge to connect those universes.
+The experience leaves the viewer uncertain and unnerved about where the real world begins and ends.
+It’s almost as if there is a parallel universe mirroring our life on Earth — and it is the dream that spans over like a bridge connecting those universes.

 – Screening KEW GARDENS FESTIVAL OF CINEMA, QUEENS, NEW YORK (2017).

 – Screening QUEENS WORLD FILM FESTIVAL, in REDSTONE THEATRE at MUSEUM OF THE MOVING IMAGE, QUEENS, NEW YORK (2017).

 – AWARD at BaNeFF STOCKHOLM SWEDEN, CATEGORY FOR EXPERIMENTAL FILM.
 (2016)

 – Best Experimental Film Award at Chandler International Film Festival in Arizona.
 (2016)

 The world of vija vetra